Fatimasayed75/itcs333-project/README.md

 email: instructor@uob.edu.bh
 password: uobInstructor1!

-PAGES TO DESIGN :
+TO DO;

-- Sign in ✓
-- Booking ✓
+- when moving from a nav to browse rooms, js not working ✓
-- view past and coming bookings
+- grid view
-- profile
-- Admin Panel
+- search

 - dark/light mode
 - REMEBER ALWAYS MAKE YOUR WORK RESPONSIVE